afrigon/tlwk/roles/elementalist.md

 ## Boon Responsability

-The elementalist brings protection, regeneration, might, vigor and swiftness for 10 players.
+The elementalist brings protection, regeneration, might, fury, vigor and swiftness for 10 players.

 ### Protection

 This is the most important boon to apply, the elementalist brings protection for the entire squad with `Aftershock` and `Sand Squall`.
 Any overload will also grant protection.

-### Regeneration and Vigor

-The regeneration and vigor boons can be provided simply by using `Aftershock`, `Sand Squall` and `Flash-Freeze` since you have the trait `Invigorating Torrents` that gives regeneration and vigor for 10 seconds when you apply an aura.

 ### Might

 Use the fire overload to stack might and blast your fire field using `Aftershock` and `Sand Squell`.
 Abuse `Heat Sync` / Fire Warhorn 4 to copy **ALL** of your might to nearby allies (adds on top of currently applied might).
 Bring `Feel the burn` if you dont need superspeed.

+### Regeneration and Vigor

+The regeneration and vigor boons can be provided simply by using `Aftershock`, `Sand Squall`, `Feel the Burn` and `Flash-Freeze` since you have the trait `Invigorating Torrents` that gives regeneration and vigor for 10 seconds when you apply an aura.

-### Swiftness
+### Fury and Swiftness

-Use `Eye of the storm` and swap to air from time to time to keep a good uptime on swiftness.
-If you don't need cc, `Cyclone` can be used for more swiftness.
+The fury and swiftness boons can be provided simply by using `Aftershock`, `Sand Squall`, `Feel the Burn` and `Flash-Freeze` since you have the trait `Zephyr's Boon` that gives fury and swiftness for 10 seconds when you apply an aura.

 ### Extension

 One of your most powerful ability is `Sand Squall` to extend all boons currently applied to everyone in the squad for 3 seconds.

+### Superspeed

+You can get access to superspeed by taking `Eye of the Storm`.
+While this can be very good on most fights, be extremely careful to not give this buff on fights where it could kill your teamates like Cardinal Adina or Escort.

 ## Healing